 A Heat Pump Might Be Best For You If…

 If you’re really concerned about your properties carbon footprint and overall environmental impact, you’re replacing your air conditioning unit at the same time, or you already have electric heat set up, a heat pump is going to likely be the best option for you.
 No fossil fuels to worry about, you can get one system that works for your heating and cooling, plus heat pumps are known to be “30-40% more efficient than other electric heating methods.”

 A Furnace Might Be Best For You If…

 If you’ve already got a gas heating system set up, you don’t need a new air conditioner, or you need back-up heat, a furnace is likely the better option for you of the two.
 The low cost of natural gas means a high efficiency furnace can save you more upfront and in terms of your total operational costs, so it wouldn’t make sense to switch unless you needed the air conditioner too.
 It’s really all up to you though.

 Our HVAC specialists at Tru Comfort Heating and Cooling will always be here to answer any questions you have about your home or business’ unique heating and cooling needs and equipment.
 Whenever you’re ready to reach out and ask about a new furnace or heat pump, we’ll be here to point you in the right direction!
-Call Tru Comfort Heating and Cooling today at (602) 499-7855, or simply fill out the form in the sidebar or use the chat feature to see how we can help.
+Call Tru Comfort Heating and Cooling today at (602) 499-7855, or simply fill out the form in the sidebar, to see how we can help.